Azim Daudpota

-Early life
+Early life and education

 Azim Daudpota was born on 14 September 1933 in Bombay (now called Mumbai), British India.
-His father, Umar Bin Muhammad Daudpota, was a Sindhi research scholar, linguist and a historian of the Indus valley.
+His father, Umar Bin Muhammad Daudpota, was a Sindhi research scholar, linguist and historian of the Indus valley.
 After his basic education at St. Patrick's High School, Karachi, he completed his college education at D. J. Sindh Government Science College, Karachi in 1951.

-Air force career
+Career

 Daudpota joined the Pakistan Air Force Academy in 1951.
-The following year, he commenced a course of training at Royal Australian Air Force Academy from where he graduated in 1955.
+The following year, he commenced a course of training at Royal Australian Air Force Academy from where he graduated in 1956.
 After service as a pilot and then as Squadron Commander of numbers 15 and 17; he attended the PAF Staff College before serving on the staff of the Pakistani High Commission in New Delhi.
 After a further period of training at the Royal College of Defence Studies in London, Daudpota commanded PAF Bases Rafiqui and Sargodha.